 Steve started a new round of thinking when he said, "OK, we learned methods to maximize our life.
 To be happy.
 Now what?"

 Steve knows exactly what he wants to do: to create an inclusive economic system where everyone can be productive.
-We warned him with old phrases, 'You can lead a horse to water, but cannot make him drink.'
+We warned him with old phrases, 'You can lead a horse to water,….'
 And to be careful to 'give a helping hand, not a handout.'
 Yes, he knows all that.
 Steve will focus on creating opportunities for anyone choosing to be competent and be happy.
-He hopes to refine the productivity / reward economic system, and to make the ideas we discussed more available for those who wish to maximize their lives too.
+He hopes to refine the productivity / reward economic system, and to promote the ideas we discussed to those who wish to maximize their lives too.

 Bobby plans to show that world religions have more in common than the differences which cause so many problems.
 He is examining the Consciousness-Is-God theory as possibly the core philosophy of all spiritual beliefs.
 That certainly would unify all religions.
 And would include agnostics and humanists.
-Bobby mentioned in a TV interview that it is impossible to be an atheist, “because we are conscious.”
+Bobby received much notoriety from a TV interview saying, “It is impossible to be an atheist, because we are conscious.”

 I am interested in philosophies and cosmologies of all kinds.
-The conjecture that a universe of consciousness is fundamental to the physical universe, continues to intrigue.
+This conjecture continues to intrigue: “A universe of Consciousness is fundamental to the physical universe.”

 Carl and Dee had interests closer to home.
-They would be content that our exercises were their accessible doorways to continued joy in life.
+They are content in their newly discovered joy of life.